Greenstand/treetracker-wallet-api/README.md

 ## Protocol layer

 Wallet API offers RESTFul API interace based on HTTP protocol.
-We use Express to handle all the HTTP requests.
+We use Express to handle all HTTP requests.

-The Express-routers work like the controller role in MVC, they receive the requests and parameters from client, and translate the request and dispatch tasks to appropriate business objects.
+The Express-routers work like the controller role in MVC, they receive the requests and parameters from client, and translate it and dispatch tasks to appropriate business objects.
 Then receive the result from them, translate to the 'view', the JSON response, to client.

 ## Service layer

 Both service layer and model layer are where all the business logic is located.
-The difference with Model is, `service` object don't have state (stateless), rather than we think `model` object is real business object, in terms of the perspective of Object Originted Programing, they have state, the simulate the object in real world.
+Comparing to the Model , `service` object don't have state (stateless).

 Please put business logic code into service object when it is hard to put them into the `Model` object.